-3. Smokemasters Ribs N' Pollo.
-Your Facebook friends have spoken.
+5. Smokemasters Ribs N' Pollo (Lilburn) Your Facebook friends have spoken.
 Smokemasters has 5 stars, which is pretty impressive.
 The menu includes rib tips and brisket, as well as chicken, which seems to be the star of the show.

 If you love Korean BBQ, or want to try something new, check out these restaurants.

-4. K-BBQ Factory.
-K-BBQ Factory has proven to be a huge hit since it opened last year.
-The quality of their meatsis exemplary.
+7. K-BBQ Factory (Duluth) K-BBQ Factory has proven to be a huge hit since it opened.
+The quality of their meat is exemplary.
 When I eat there, I opt for the beef, and every bite melts in my mouth.
 This stop is a bit pricier, but it's worth every penny.